 The Raker Research Group is composed of chemical education scholars focused on developing tools to assess learning and to evaluate learning experiences in undergraduate chemistry courses.
 We use a variety of quantitative and qualitative methods to achieve our research goals including survey research methods, structural equation modeling, psychometric evaluations of validity and reliability, semi-structured interviews, focus groups, think-aloud protocols, and response process interviews.

-Jeff (he/him/his) is an Associate Professor in the Department of Chemistry at the University of South Florida, having joined the faculty as an Assistant Professor in 2013.
-Jeff concurrently serves as the Associate Director of the ACS Examinations Institute.
+Jeff (he/him/his) is a Professor in the Department of Chemistry at the University of South Florida, having joined the faculty as an Assistant Professor in 2013.

 He received his undergraduate degree in chemistry at Ohio Northern University (Ada, Ohio) in 2003, and a Master of Arts degree in college student personnel at Bowling Green State University (Bowling Green, Ohio) in 2005.
 Jeff obtained a Ph.D. in chemistry from Purdue University (West Lafayette, Indiana) in 2011 working with Professor Marcy Towns.